 This project provides a sample implementation of Server-Sent Events (SSE) for the MCP Server.
 It demonstrates how to use SSE with the MCP protocol, offering a practical example for developers.
 The project includes various tools and components to showcase the capabilities of SSE in real-time communication.

-(string): Message to echo back.Returns: Text content with echoed message.
+message (string): Message to echo back.Returns: Text content with echoed message.

 Add

-(number): Second number.Returns: Text result of the addition.
+a (number): First number, b (number): Second number.Returns: Text result of the addition.

 Long Running Operation

-(number, default: 5): Number of progress steps.Sends: Progress notifications during execution.
+duration (number, default: 10): Duration in seconds, steps (number, default: 5): Number of progress steps.Sends: Progress notifications during execution.

 Sample LLM

-(number, default: 100): Maximum tokens to generate.Returns: Generated LLM response.
+prompt (string): The prompt to send to the LLM, maxTokens (number, default: 100): Maximum tokens to generate.Returns: Generated LLM response.

 Get Tiny Image